-- All cities assess a variety of fees and it is legal to do that. - The Texas Constitution prohibits cities from assessing unauthorized taxes. - Fees that generate revenue in excess of what is needed to operate the program can be found by a court to be unauthorized taxes.
+- All cities assess a variety of fees and it is legal to do that. - The Texas Constitution prohibits cities from assessing unauthorized taxes. - Fees that generate revenue in excess of what is needed to operate the program can be found by a court to be unauthorized taxes often called "occupation taxes."